exu3/exu3/README.md

 ### Hi, I'm Ella. 👋

 I am a curious human, and I enjoy working on random projects and making things.
-I spend lots of time staring out the window.

 ### Find me on the internet:
 - [www](https://ella.cx)